 What is it that makes bordeaux so apparently irresistible?
 Does it somehow exert a pull as instinctual as the reproductive urge?
 Or are we simply overexposed, hoodwinked into thinking of it as the essential sensory experience, and constantly cajoled into wanting more?

-Just as having sex should be the ultimate expression of love, having bordeaux should be the ultimate expression of wine – or so we are told about red bordeaux, at least.
-For white bordeaux, having secs means something rather different.
-That's a terrible pun, admittedly, unless you have a dry sense of humour.
+Just as having sex should be the ultimate expression of love, having bordeaux should be the ultimate expression of wine – or so we are told by makers of red bordeaux.
+(For white bordeaux, secs means something rather more dry.)

 Anyway, everyone with an interest in wine learns about which bordeaux reds have the longest finish and which vintages give the greatest satisfaction.
 Yet it has become increasingly unaffordable to actually buy, drink and enjoy the best-known examples.
 Ever-increasing prices at en primeur have become a grievous turn-off for wine lovers – as witness this thread in our Members' forum, where even those who admit to making purchases do so with some diffidence.